Killing of Raed Zeiter: Reactions

 Zeiter's father and Jordanian government officials such as Information Minister Mohammad Momani called shortly after the incident for investigations and for the arrest of the border agents involved.
 "My son was unarmed, he wouldn't even know how to use a weapon," Ala Zeiter said.
 The Israeli military stated that it had conducted a "comprehensive investigation" to support their view of the incident, including the questioning of multiple witnesses.

 Jordan's principal Islamist party condemned what it viewed as Israeli "brutality".
 Murad Adaileh of the Islamic Action Front said in a statement that "the Zionist enemy does not respect any agreements" and that the "aggression against the Jordanian citizen shows the brutality of the Zionist occupation."
 Approximately 1000 protesters demonstrated outside the Israeli embassy in Amman, Jordan and called for expelling the Israeli ambassador.
 Many of them declared, "Down with the peace agreement!"

 The Palestinian Authority publicly advocated for an international investigation into the incident.
 "Israel regrets the death of Judge Raed Zeiter yesterday at the King Hussein (Allenby) bridge and expresses its sympathies to the people and government of Jordan," Prime Minister Benjamin Netanyahu’s office declared in a statement.

 Funeral

 Hundreds of Palestinians and Jordanians turned out for Zeiter's funeral.
 His casket wrapped in both a Jordanian flag and a Palestinian flag, his family buried him in their hometown of Nablus.

 Compensation

-Israel paid 5 million dollars in compensation for the killing.
+Israel paid compensation for the killing of Zeiter in 2018, after another incident that saw an Israeli embassy guard killing two Jordanians at the Israeli embassy in Amman.
+The total compensation for the three victims was reported to be five million dollars.